UniversalDependencies/docs/structure.md

 advmod(then, right)
 </div>

-Making sure that pure function words do not have dependents of their own will facilitate the comparison with languages where the corresponding properties are expressed morphologically as well as the conversion to the enhanced representation where this difference is neutralized.
+Making sure that pure function words do not have dependents of their own facilitates the comparison with languages where the corresponding properties are expressed morphologically as well as the conversion to the enhanced representation where this difference is neutralized.